 3. Use FSA Funds

 Did you know that your FSA (Flexible Spending Account) is a “use it or lose it” kind of thing?
-That’s right, if you don’t spend each year’s money on qualifying expenses, you lose it.
+If you don’t spend each year’s money on qualifying expenses, you lose it.

-FSAs are tax-free accounts for things like dependent (child) care and medical expenses such as deductibles and medicine.
-You can contribute up to a certain limit each year through your paycheck (for 2021, this limit will be $2,750), using the funds to pay for eligible expenses with pre-tax dollars.
+FSAs are tax-free accounts for dependent (child) care and medical expenses such as deductibles and medicine.
+You can contribute up to a certain limit each year through your paycheck (for 2023, this limit will be $3,050), using the funds to pay for eligible expenses with pre-tax dollars.

-Employers can choose to offer their employees a rollover amount of up to $500 a year.
-If this is the case, you’ll be able to keep up to that limit in your FSA after year’s end without losing the money.
+Employers can offer their employees a rollover of up to $610 a year.
+If this is the case, you can keep up to that limit in your FSA after year’s end without losing the money.
 You’ll still be able to contribute up to the maximum limit for next year, allowing your account to grow even more.

-Other employers can offer a grace period of up to 2.5 months for their employees, allowing them a few extra weeks to spend that money on qualifying expenses.
+Other employers can offer their employees a grace period of up to 2.5 months, allowing them a few extra weeks to spend that money on qualifying expenses.

-Be sure to check which type of FSA you have, the balance in your account, and how much you have to spend in order to avoid losing your hard-earned cash.
-If you have a short period of time in which to use up that money, here are a few ideas to get you started.
+Be sure to check which type of FSA you have, the balance in your account, and how much you have to spend to avoid losing your hard-earned cash.
+If you have a short period to use that money, here are a few ideas to get you started.

-You can also use this time to plan out your FSA contributions for next year.
-Did you run out of money in your account in 2021?
+You can also use this time to plan your next year’s FSA contributions.
+Did you run out of money in your account in 2023?
 Do you expect medical expenses next year that you didn’t have in years past?
 Were you stuck with extra savings that you had to scramble to spend before losing the funds?

 If so, adjust your FSA contributions for next year accordingly.